eileenowang/LabourMarketOutcomes/README.md

 ![Version 1](LabourMarket_V1.png)
 Feedback from viewer 1: I like it!
 You can see how valuable each level of attainment is for each field is.
 For architecture & engineering, getting a masters degree doesn't help very much.
 For education it helps a lot!
 One thing I'd like to see, is the 2 levels overlay one another.
 So for business administration, if you can stack them, and the difference is in a different color, then the difference is obvious.

 Feedback from viewer 2: I think if I was a student, I would find this a great resource for figuring out what field of study I want to pursue, and whether obtaining a higher degree in that field of study would make a significant income difference.
 Is there something you could do about how wide this chart is?
 I have to keep going between year 2 and year 5 to understand what the differences are in income.
+Also, there are a lot of bars - I'm not quite sure how the top bars match up to the income scale on the bottom.

 My thoughts: It's interesting that both viewers suggested that somehow combining the 2 year and 5 year data would help them visually compare income.
+I can also label the bars with the actual values to help viewers get an accurate sense of income.

 # Solution-building, V.2
 ![Version 2](LabourMarket_V2.png)